erbdev-1/erbdev-1/README.md

 - **JavaScript Algorithms and Data Structures** - FreeCodeCamp, 2022
 - **Advanced React and Redux** - Udemy, 2023

 ### Current Goals:

 - 🔍 **Deep Dive into Next.js**: Understanding advanced server-side rendering and static site generation.
 - 🏗️ **Building a Full-Stack Application**: Using TypeScript, React, Node.js, and MongoDB.
 - 📘 **Reading**: "Clean Code" by Robert C. Martin.

-### Fun Facts:

-- 🎸 I love playing the guitar and have been part of a local band for 5 years.
-- 🌍 I'm passionate about traveling and have visited over 8 countries.
-- 🧩 Puzzle enthusiast, I enjoy solving complex puzzles in my free time.

 ### Featured Projects: